rh-api-management/dns-operator-product-build/README.md

 # dns-operator-product-build
-Konfux migration build for DNS Operator
+Konfux configuration for the DNS Operator Product Build